seojuice

 Signature: sig=:MEQCIBmw...truncated...:

 Read it left to right.
-Signature-Agent tells you where to fetch the public key.
-The literal g="https://agent.bot.goog" resolves to a directory at https://agent.bot.goog/.well-known/http-message-signatures-directory.
-Signature-Input describes what's being attested: in this case the @authority derived component (the host name) and the signature-agent header itself, signed at created seconds Unix-epoch and valid until expires.
-The keyid is a JWK thumbprint that picks one specific key out of the directory.
-Signature carries the ed25519 signature bytes.
+The literal g="https://agent.bot.goog" in Signature-Agent resolves to a directory at https://agent.bot.goog/.well-known/http-message-signatures-directory; Signature-Input attests the @authority derived component (the host name) and the signature-agent header itself, with keyid picking one key out of the directory; Signature carries the ed25519 bytes.

 The semantics of each parameter, in table form, since this is the bit operators get wrong on a first read: